Skip to content

 Conclusion: From Data to Decisions to Revenue

 Growth comes from insights, not just data.
 CRM systems are the building blocks, but they aren't very useful if you can't look at the data and do something with it.
 As companies move toward real-time decision-making, there is a greater need for platforms that make it easier to access and analyze data.
-Some enterprise solutions, like NewFangled Vision's VADY platform, make it easier for business users to derive insights from data without requiring much technical knowledge.
+Some enterprise solutions, such as NewFangled Vision's VADY platform, make it easier for business users to derive insights from data without requiring extensive technical knowledge.
 This makes analytics easier for everyone on a team.

 Comments